hughmancoder/computer-science-theory/System-Design/problems.md

 # System design

-## Sales Rank

-- **Description**: Designing a system to list best-selling products overall and by category for a large eCommerce company.
-- **Considerations**: System design for ranking products.

 ## Personal Financial Manager

 - **Description**: Designing a personal financial manager like Mint.com, connecting to bank accounts, analyzing spending habits, and making recommendations.